-It's the deadline for school place offers and if you're one of the many who's been left at a loss as to what to do next, you're certainly not alone.
-Here's exactly what you can do if your child didn't get into the school you wanted on National Offer Day.
+Yesterday (2nd March) was National Offer Day, and if you're one of the many who's been left at a loss as to what to do next, you're certainly not alone.
+Here's exactly what you can do if your child didn't get into the school you wanted this year.

 Because primary school classes are limited to a maximum number of 30 children for classes where children are between five and seven, your child’s application may be turned down if the school is already full.